What you need to know before revealing your salary history

 Many state and local governments in the U.S. have now adopted laws and regulations that have banned employers from requesting the salary history information of job applicants.

-At the time of application, your skills and abilities are different —probably stronger and more marketable—than when your salary history was established, said Michele Dye, founder of Dyenamic Career Goals.
+At the time of application, your skills and abilities are different —probably stronger and more marketable—than when your salary history was established, said Michele Dye, founder of Dyenamic Careers.
 Salary history bans require employers to look past your pay history and focus on your market rate, skills, knowledge and abilities, as well as your education and experience.

 “With an already existing pay gap between men and women, and an even wider gap for women of color, salary history regulations protect those stuck in the cycle of being underpaid,” Dye said.